Puhinui railway station: Services

-Puhinui Station is served by bus route AirportLink.
+Puhinui Station is served by bus routes AirportLink and 37.

 Bus-rail interchange

 An eastward line from the airport to Botany Downs has also been proposed with a new interchange at Puhinui railway station, planned to be built in two stages, the first of which is said to be an early deliverable component of the Airport to Botany rapid transit line.
 The redeveloped $69 million Puhinui Station interchange had a public open day on 24 July 2021, with train services resuming on 26 July 2021.
 This encompasses a new at-grade bus/rail interchange and enhanced station.
 Buses will still use the existing local road (Bridge Street) to cross the railway line to/from Manukau, along with local traffic.

 The second phase provides a rapid transit overbridge across the railway line to provide a more direct and bespoke rapid transit connection.
 The new rapid transit link will integrate with the new interchange station on the overbridge.
 The first stage is estimated to cost $59 million to construct.
 The line will also go through Manukau railway station before ending in Botany.